instaclustr/atsc/paper/BRRO.md

 # BRRO - A Novel Approach to Monitoring TimeSeries Compression

 (BR from Bromhead RO from Rolo, BRRO sounds cool (?).
-Ok, ok, we can get a new name!)
+Ok, ok, we can get a new name.)

+> INTERNAL COMMENT: There is a very generic (expired too) patent on compression [11].

 ## Abstract